everything’s electric

 Eddie: Fine.
 But we’re going to jail if you get caught doing whatever you’re doing.

-Dani: This is a step-up transformer.
+Dani: (as if speaking to a child) This is a step-up transformer.
 It takes the low voltage from the dam and boosts it to extremely high voltage so that it can be sent many miles away to someone’s home so they can pop corn in their microwave.

 Eddie: For the thing that’s in the bag.